MER-C/wiki-java/Readme.md

 is available in [org/wikipedia/WMFWiki.java](src/org/wikipedia/WMFWiki.java).
 This project also contains the source code to the tools hosted at https://wikipediatools.appspot.com and other Wikipedia-related bits and pieces.
 Requires JDK >= 11.
-For those using modules, only the java.base and java.logging
+For those using modules, only the java.base, java.net.http and
-modules are required.
+java.logging modules are required.

 Latest stable version: [0.36](https://github.com/MER-C/wiki-java/releases/tag/0.36) --
 MediaWiki versions 1.31+